 Your heart is racing, you feel like the room is closing in around you and you’re having a hard time breathing.
-Your chest feels tight.
-You worry you might be having a heart attack.
-You may even go to the hospital just to be sure.
-After waiting there for several hours, they tell you that nothing is wrong with you, and that you should go home and get some rest.
+You’re experiencing chest pain and tightness.
+You worry you might be having a heart attack and you head to the hospital.
+But after waiting there for several hours, healthcare providers tell you that it’s just anxiety, and that you should go home and get some rest.
 But do you still wonder: can anxiety kill you?

 Many people with anxiety feel like they are dying when they have an anxiety attack.
-However, as much as your brain tries to tell you otherwise, anxiety cannot kill you.
-This article will talk about how common this feeling is, why it happens, and what you can do about it in the future.
+But anxiety cannot kill you.
+This article will talk about this common fear, why it happens, and what you can do about it in the future.

 Why You Feel Like You’re Going to Die

-There’s actually a straightforward answer as to why you feel like you’re going to die.
-Feeling anxiety isn’t necessarily a bad thing.
-In fact, when our ancient ancestors were faced with life threatening dangers, their sense of anxiety save their life.
-This stress is also called the fight, flight, or freeze reflex.
-This reflex triggers when your brain perceives a threat that you need to react to immediately.
+Feeling anxious wasn’t always a bad thing.
+When our ancient ancestors were faced with life-threatening dangers, their sense of anxiety saved their life.
+This sense is also called the fight-or-flight response.
+It is a reflex which triggers when your brain perceives a threat that you need to react to immediately.

 - Fast or hard heartbeat